Strong-TransCenter: Improved Multi-Object Tracking based on Transformers with Dense Representations: Proposed Method

-Where $C_{i, j}$ is the $(i, j)$ element of cost matrix $C$. $d_{i, j}^{iou}$ is the IoU distance between the $i$-th track bounding box and the $j$-th detection bounding box, representing the motion cost. $d_{i, j}^{cos}$ is the cosine distance between the average track appearance vector $i$ and the new detection appearance embedding $j$. $\hat{d}_{i, j}^{cos}$ is our new appearance cost.
-Before combining the distances we filter out potential matches that don't comply with chosen thresholds for appearance distance and IoU distance.
-The chosen set of thresholds differs in our case since we used GIoU (generalized intersection over union \cite{GIOU_Rezatofighi_2018_CVPR}) instead of the regular IoU.
+Where $C_{i, j}$ is the $(i, j)$ element of cost matrix $C$. $d_{i, j}^{giou}$ is the GIoU distance between the $i$-th track bounding box and the $j$-th detection bounding box, representing the motion cost. $d_{i, j}^{emb}$ is the cosine distance between the average track appearance vector $i$ and the new detection appearance embedding $j$. $\hat{d}_{i, j}^{emb}$ is our new appearance cost.
+Before combining the distances we filter out potential matches that don't comply with chosen thresholds for appearance distance and GIoU distance.
+The chosen set of thresholds differs in our case since we used GIoU \cite{GIOU_Rezatofighi_2018_CVPR}) instead of the regular IoU.
 The thresholds were chosen empirically using a grid search.
 The association itself, after creating the cost matrix, is done using the Hungarian algorithm \cite{Kuhn1955}.